SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

     IF(repeated.current.role == "user", "user", "android")
    ```

-   This formula shows the **user** icon if the current role is user and **android** icon if the current role is assistant.
+   This formula shows the **user** icon, if the current role is user and **android** icon if the current role is assistant.

-4. To change the background of the row color to appear visually different for user vs bot, click on the **Large image list item** and go to the Style tab.
+4. To change the background of the row color to appear visually different for user vs bot, click on the **Large image list item**.

-5. Edit the Style class and click on the **LOCAL PALETTE**, choose **NEW PALETTE** on the menu and on the Formula tab, enter the below formula
+5. Go to the Style tab and edit the Style class and click on the **LOCAL PALETTE**, choose **NEW PALETTE** on the menu and on the Formula tab, enter the below formula

     ```
         IF(repeated.current.role == "user", "#F1F1F2", "#F6FFFF")